sweattep/ancient_quotes/README.md

 >The man who has confidence in himself gains the confidence of others

 >Our bodies ache during the day, and work is torture.
 Then at night our thoughts are troubled.
 It just doesn't make sense

+>You clothed me with skin and flesh, and knit me together with bones and sinews.